BrikWars

 BrikWars is a free miniatures wargaming system by Mike Rayhawk, created for use with plastic building blocks and figurines.
 It is designed to be simple and flexible, allowing for its players' full range of creativity in creating armies, creatures, vehicles, and worlds out of construction toys.

 Although targeted primarily at adults, BrikWars is known for its straight-faced acceptance of the kinds of ridiculous scenarios and multi-genre mashups that arise naturally when children dump out their unsorted toybins on the floor.
 Much of its humor comes from satirizing "serious" wargames and their players, while flouting or deliberately misinterpreting conventions of the genre.

+A physical release of the game published by Modiphius Entertainment was announced in 2023.